-(P) is a policy term that is set to -infinity if any PoC (new primary PoC, or any secondary or tertiary PoC) is greater than the threshold PoC that flags an HIE, with a pre-defined $\Delta t$ , because any maneuver that creates an new conjunction within an unacceptably short horizon, is deemed unacceptable.
-For the greedy algorithm, no $\Delta T$ was used, simply requiring all HIEs to be cleared before they occur.
-The weights wx are set by the S3, in keeping with their customer/operator's priorities of the above described parameters.
+ecosystem that are far into the future do not overshadow immediate ones.
+A log is used to reduce the severity of fall-off in the value of future conjunctions.
+The fifth term is a constant cost to plan any maneuver, so that a single maneuver is preferred to multiple ones to mitigate potential impact to the primary mission, all else being equal.
+This term is irrelevant for the implemented greedy per-conjunction algorithm, but is important for state-space search algorithms to capture practical preferences; e.g. operators prefer to advance or defer pre-planned stationkeeping maneuvers if they do decide to move their spacecraft for COLA.
+The sixth term (P) is a policy term that is set to $-\infty$ if any PoC (new primary PoC, or any secondary or tertiary PoC) is greater than the threshold PoC that flags an HIE, within a pre-defined Δt , because any maneuver that creates an new highly probable conjunction within a short horizon is deemed unacceptable.
+For the greedy algorithm, no Δt was used, simply requiring all HIEs to be cleared before they occur.
+The weights w_x are set by the S3, in keeping with their customer/operator's priorities of the above described parameters.
 All were set to unity for this case study.
-The scaling factor $s_x$ for every term is automatically determined by the planner, based on the available set of maneuvers and their corresponding PoC, so that each term is of similar order of magnitude. $\Delta t$ was set to two orbital periods.
+The scaling factor s_x for every term is automatically determined by the planner, based on the available set of maneuvers and their corresponding PoC, so that each term is of similar order of magnitude. Δt was set to two orbital periods.
 The reward function can take positive or negative values, with higher reward being better.

-Running a full factorial of maneuvers for each of the 6 satellites with varying executing satellite, maneuver execution time (corresponding to $\Delta\theta$ ), and $\Delta V$ is computationally unrealistic because it entails recomputing Equation 1 (i.e. re-propagating RSO orbits, and doing a computationally expensive search for conjunctions) thousands of times.
-Simulated annealing (a traditional global optimization method) with the above reward took 3-12 hours to find the optimum maneuver sequence for sat #25419 alone, with $\Delta V = 1$ -10 m/s, a week of temporal search space and various combinations of tuning parameters.
+Running a full factorial of maneuvers for all 6 satellites with the combinatoric of variations in the executing satellite, ΔV of the maneuver and the maneuver execution time (corresponding to $\Delta \theta$ in the orbit when ΔV is applied) is computationally unrealistic because it entails recomputing Equation (1) (i.e. re-propagating RSO orbits, and doing a computationally expensive search for conjunctions) thousands of times.
+Simulated annealing (a traditional global optimization method) with the above reward took 3-12 h to find the optimum maneuver sequence for sat #25419 alone, with $\Delta V = 1-10$ m/s, a week of temporal search space and various combinations of tuning parameters.
 Algorithm complexity scales with the power of the number of satellites.
 Therefore it was deemed unfeasible for exploring multiple controllable satellites, primarily owing to the computational load of the propagation and AdvCAT screening steps.